LIAAD/yake/README.md

 		print(kw)

 ### Output
-The lower the score, the more relevant the keyword
+The lower the score, the more relevant the keyword is.
 ``` bash
 ('machine learning competitions', 0.005240218636588412)
 ('hosts data science', 0.007231800172852763)